MBC Life

 MBC Life (formerly known as Alice TV) was a South Korean non-'free-to-air' television network, which aired programming documentary for life cultures.

+History

+In September 2009, MBC acquired Alice TV, at a time when MBC and SBS were buying several cable networks.
+The relaunched channel started on 5 October 2009 at 11am.

 Contents

 This is one of the Korean cable television channels that specialize in broadcasting documentary-related life cultures.
 Was a subsidiary of the MBC Plus Media.
+The channel aired documentary content from the main terrestrial networks, as well as foreign content coming in from the BBC, CCTV and NHK.
+In early 2010, it aired Paper Life, a six-part series on the history of paper.